COVID-19 Updates – Industry response and impact

 The lessons of the 2014 crisis have helped soften the blow.
 The impact on the industry would be worse without the efficiency gains made in the past few years, including thanks to IOGP’s work on standardization.

 Economy and security of supply are back on top of the agenda, with climate still close behind.
-We strongly believe CCS must be part of any exit strategy looking to direct funds to sustainable technologies.
+We strongly believe CCS must be part of any strategy looking to direct funds to sustainable technologies.

 - Started meeting at earliest stages of the COVID-19 crisis, and sharing information on travel restrictions, quarantine, controlling infections and other relevant measures.